waliuddin1105/CalcScript/cc_project_final/README.md

 ## Sample files

-The `samples/` folder contains `.calc` programs that demonstrate different features of the language.
+Several `.calc` sample programs are included in the repo to demonstrate different features of the language.
 You can run any of them with:

 ```
-python compiler.py samples/sample1.calc
+python compiler.py sample1.calc
 ```

 Add `--debug` to see all intermediate representations for that file.